 In 2022 Channel 4 News interviewed Sophie about her work on the inquest of Jessica Laverack where a Coroner recognised the link between domestic abuse and suicide for the first time.
 The film can be watched here.

 In April 2023 she also contributed to the BBC File on Four piece “Police Complaints: A Crisis in Confidence” which can be heard here

 In 2023 Tortoise Media created a podcast “Landmark” about Sophie’s work on the inquest of Kellie Sutton in which a jury returned an unlawful killing conclusion following Kellie’s self-inflicted death in the context of coercive and controlling behaviour.
 The podcast can be downloaded here.
 Channel 4 also reported on the Kellie Sutton inquest and their report can be seen here

 Sophie has written about her work for Legal Action Group magazine in a co-authored article “Investigations into Suicides in the Context of Domestic Abuse” published on 15 September 2023.

 Sophie regularly talks to other lawyers about her work, including most recently delivering training to the Centre for Women’s Justice Femicide Working Group, and the Discrimination Lawyers Association.

 Prior to qualifying as a solicitor, Sophie was an accredited police station representative and she continues to draws on her criminal defence experience in her civil work.

-Sophie is a member of Police Action Lawyers Group, Inquest Lawyers Group and the Centre for Women’s Justice.
+Sophie is a founder member of the Femicide Working Group convened by the Centre of Women’s Justice.
+She is also a member of Police Action Lawyers Group, Inquest Lawyers Group and the Association of Child Abuse Lawyers (ACAL).
 She is a former board member of Newham Monitoring Project.